alexwolfmsft/azd-file-browser/README.md

 > This template will create infrastructure and deploy code to Azure.
 If you don't have an Azure Subscription, you can sign up for a [free account here](https://azure.microsoft.com/free/).
 Make sure you have contributor role to the Azure subscription.

-The following prerequisites are required to use this application.
-Please ensure that you have them all installed locally.
+The following prerequisites are required to use this application locally.

 - [Azure Developer CLI](https://aka.ms/azd-install)
 - [.NET SDK 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) - for the web app